AnyChart/docs.anychart.com/Basic_Charts_Types/Funnel_Chart.md

 ## Padding

 As you can see, each part of a funnel is separated from another with some space.
 The space between each part of funnel chart is controlled by a {api:anychart.charts.Funnel#pointsPadding}**.pointsPadding()**{api} parameter.
-Next sample of funnel chart has no spacing.
+Next sample of the funnel chart has no spacing.

 ```
   chart.pointSpacing(0);  // disable spacing between parts of the chart